tigertiger/Sweet-Butler/Progress-Record.md

 [11:34 - 12:15pm]: Moved some stuff around [App content to ButlerControl, etc.]

-[1:15 - ]: Going to attempt to add react-router without upgrading anything...
+[1:15 - 2:09pm]: Going to attempt to add react-router without upgrading anything...Did this for a static form.
+Waiting to connect to Firestore for a while while I work on other stuff.
+Also started adding navigation.
+Ended up downgrading to react-router & react-router-dom 5.2.
+<span style="background-color:hotpink;">My old version was "react-router-dom": "^6.2.1".
+Noting in case I need to change back.</span> But so far, with a few tweaks, it's all working fine, and this means I can use the easy 404 trick and some other things I learned in tutorials.

 <hr>
 <h3 style="padding:1em 0 1em 0">Things to Come Back To</h3>